YunoHost-Apps/z-push_ynh/README.md

 **Shipped version:** 2.6.1

 ## Current status
-- [x] Z-push for YunoHost supports IMAP sync and CardDAV/CalDAV sync if Baïkal or Nextcloud is installed
+- [x] Z-Push for YunoHost supports IMAP sync and CardDAV/CalDAV sync if Baïkal or Nextcloud is installed
 - [x] Ability to send calendar invitations
 - [x] Use of push for emails, contacts and calendar
-- [x] Sync States are now stored in /home/yunohost.app/$app
+- [x] Sync States are now stored in `/home/yunohost.app/$app`
 - [x] Logrotate has been activated as Z-Push can become noisy at times
-- [x] Z-Push is now configured to use SMTP to send emails instead of php_mail() function.
+- [x] Z-Push is now configured to use SMTP to send emails instead of `php_mail()` function.
 This let us have emails signed by dkim for example.
 - [x] The current IMAP backend configuration seems able to handle email addresses different from login (for example login: john and email john.doe@domain.tld instead of john@domain.tld) - Further testing required!
 - [x] The sources are based on http://download.z-push.org/final/
 - [x] Autodiscover implemented
-- [x] Use of version 2.5.2 final
+- [x] Use of version 2.6.1 final

 ## Documentation